digitalneoplasm/ExamGenerator/README.md

 ## One-Time Configuration

 You will have to do some one-time configuration to get this working.
 On [this page](https://developers.google.com/drive/api/v3/quickstart/java), click the "Enable Drive API" button, and save the `credentials.json` file to `src/main/java/resources`.
 Note that if you're in an organization, they may not have enabled this functionality.
 The first time you run this program it will likely ask to you log into your Google account and verify permissions.
-The application needs read/write permissions for Google Drive and Google Docs, and read permission for Google Sheets.
+The application needs read/write permissions for Google Drive, Google Docs, and Google Sheets.

 ## Setup

-To use this software you will have you have your exam configured as follows on Google Drive:
+To use this software you will need to have your exam configured as follows on Google Drive:
 1) A top-level folder with a unique name for the exam.
 2) Inside that folder, folders named Q1, Q2, ...
 Qn.
 3) Each of the Q folders should contain variations for each question, one per Google Doc.
 If you want to give the same exam to the whole class you can just put the whole thing in a single Google Doc in any folder starting with a Q.